 Chicago Grannies Converge On "Frankie Boy" Bushman --- Placards Courtesy U's Art Dept.

 So it really came down to who among vets could be most useful, Elmo Lincoln as remind of how mighty had fallen, or Bushman with oodles of joie de vivre and capacity to fill a lodge or ladies' tea.
 Elmo would dig a losing hole deeper with remarks to '51 press thus: "Every time they want to exploit something like Hollywood Story, they call on us ...
 The motion picture industry is the most unappreciative, selfish business in America today."
 And yes, he was justified, Universal having paid the former Tarzan a miserable $15 for the single day's work, but talk about burning a bridge ...
 Elmo Lincoln would, in any case, be gone the year after Hollywood Story was released.
-For Bushman however, 1951-52 would be season to roll up frayed cuffs and drum-beat for not only Hollywood Story, but blockbuster that was David and Bathsheba, in which he had a small, but speaking, part.
+For Bushman however, 1951-52 was occasion to roll up frayed cuffs and drum-beat for not only Hollywood Story, but blockbuster that was David and Bathsheba, in which he had a small, but speaking, part.
 Both were country-wide tours, Betty Blythe joining him on Hollywood Story's behalf as they flew into Chicago, Cleveland, elsewhere.
 The X man would remain a good luck charm around town.
 They'd use him not only to evoke old tinsel-ville, but to lend solid character support as well.
 Look close next time at The Bad and The Beautiful or Sabrina and you'll find Francis.

 My Town Boasted No Silent Stars I Was Aware Of --- Did Yours?